You had me at, “Welcome to the library!”

 Call to action, to email them: ‘Hang with us’.

 I also really like, and haven’t really seen elsewhere (not that I’ve been doing a lot of luxury hotel browsing, maybe it’s common now?!) is their accessibility policy in practice.
 In the booking section, the room descriptions include things like ‘hearing accessible’ and ‘mobility access roll-in shower’ at the start.

 I’ll leave you with the description of the library, written in mint green on the palest of pink backgrounds:

 “Check out from daily stresses and check in at the library, one of the coolest little nooks at the goodtime.
 An intimate space prioritized for hotel guests, we encourage you to lounge, read a book, gather with friends or just take a moment to relax.
 You’ll find cozy seating, light woods, soft palettes and a nod to the neighborhood’s Art Deco spirit.
 As a calming respite from the party side of Miami, a stop at the library will very much become part of your daily routine.
 Make yourself at home.”

 Watch this immediately.
 It’s less than 10 minutes long.

 What’s your very favourite bit?

 See you there!

 (In the daytime; I’ll be the one nestled in the library, in floaty white cotton, scribbling into some ridiculously expensive notebook.
 At night; I’ll be by the pool, in floaty black cotton, sipping a Purple Rain cocktail.
 Fantasy life complete!)

-*Quietly hums ‘Summertime’ (DJ Jazzy Jeff and the Fresh Prince) to self for rest of day*…
+*Quietly hums ‘Summertime and the living is easy…’ to self for rest of day*